 - Amazon Direct Connects.

-- Infrastructure as a Service (IaaS) acquired from a cloud service provider or associated Third Party.
+- IaaS acquired from a cloud service provider or associated third party.

-- Platform as a Service (PaaS) acquired from a cloud service provider or associated Third Party.
+- PaaS acquired from a cloud service provider or associated third party.

-- Software as a Service (SaaS) acquired from a cloud service provider or associated Third Party.
+- SaaS acquired from a cloud service provider or associated third party.